H2so4/chef-fundamentals-repo/README.markdown

 The Vagrantfile is multi-vm.
 [My blog post](http://jtimberman.housepub.org/blog/2012/03/18/multivm-vagrantfile-for-chef/)
 may be useful to understand how this stuff works.
 A simple `vagrant up` should bring all three instances up.
+When done, `vagrant destroy` will destroy all three vagrant VMs and also remove them from the Chef Server.

 **ALPHA**